Emerging Leader 2006 - 2007

 In 2012, Belinda was named Football Woman of the Year and noted in Melbourne’s Top 100.
 She is a committed supporter of young people, community and leadership development, and has a passion for sport.

-Other significant roles Belinda has held include Director of VicHealth; Director of the National Aboriginal Sports Corporation Australia (NASCA); Director of Kirrit Barreet; Ambassador of the “Go for your Life” program; Ambassador of ‘Ybblue’: The National Youth Depression initiative; Australian Indigenous Leadership Centre graduate; State Manager Aboriginal Outreach for the Equal Opportunity Commission Victoria.
+Other significant roles Belinda has held include Board Member of VicHealth; Chairperson of the National Aboriginal Sports Corporation Australia (NASCA); Ambassador of the “Go for your Life” program; Ambassador of ‘Ybblue’: The National Youth Depression initiative; member of the National Aboriginal and Torres Strait Islander Health Equalities Council; Australian Indigenous Leadership Centre graduate; State Manager Aboriginal Outreach for the Equal Opportunity Commission Victoria.